percona/k8spxc-docs/docs/haproxy-conf.md

     restart.
 Switching from HAProxy to ProxySQL is not possible, and if you need ProxySQL, this should be configured at cluster creation time.

-The resulting HAPproxy setup will contain two services:
+The resulting HAPproxy setup normally contains two services:

-* `cluster1-haproxy` service listening on ports 3306 (MySQL) and 3309 (the [proxy protocol](https://www.haproxy.com/blog/haproxy/proxy-protocol/)).
+* `cluster1-haproxy` service listening on ports 3306 (MySQL) and 3309 (the [proxy protocol](https://www.haproxy.com/blog/haproxy/proxy-protocol/) useful for operations such as asynchronous calls).
     This service is pointing to the number zero Percona XtraDB Cluster member (`cluster1-pxc-0`) by default when this member is available.
 If a zero member is not available, members are selected in descending order of their